dinkzilla/mdl-ext/src/carousel/readme.md

 * User interactions via keyboard or mouse may be blocked, if configured
 * Start slideshow at page load using a data attribute
 * The carousel emits custom events reflecting a user action.
 E.g. clicking an image will emit a 'select' event with a detail object holding a reference to the selected image.
+* Listen to mutation events, to detect insertions in components DOM tree

 ### Limitations:
-* The carousel pauses any running animation on window.bur or tab.blur - not implemented
+* The carousel should pause any running animation on window.bur or tab.blur - not implemented
 * The carousel should pause any running animation when the carousel is not in window viewport - not implemented
-* Listen to mutation events - not implemented (uses a public method for now)
 * Only horizontal layout in first release